andyaiken/tasks/SPEC.md

 Urgency is computed at read time, so there is no scheduler, no background job, and no server-side state.
 Widgets and a Shortcuts action for "mark X done" are cheap on this stack and disproportionately improve daily use.

+**On the Mac.** Settings live in the standard Tasks → Settings… window (⌘,) rather than behind a gear button, and File → New Task (⌘N) replaces File → New Window, since there's only one list.
+Closing the window quits the app; the digest still arrives because it's booked with the system in advance, and sync catches up at next launch.
+The iPhone keeps the gear button.

+**The icon** is the "rhythm ring": five arcs in the band colours going clockwise from grey at 12 o'clock to red, on navy, with a white centre dot. `Tools/make-icon.swift` draws every size into the asset catalog — full-bleed squares for iPhone (plus a darker dark-mode variant, no alpha as the App Store requires) and the standard rounded-square grid for the Mac.

+**The widgets.** A To do widget in small, medium and large sizes (iPhone home screen and Mac desktop) and a Lock Screen size (iPhone), showing the main list most urgent first with band colours.
+A Next up widget shows just the top of the main list — the one thing to do next — with its band, in a small size (iPhone and Mac) and two Lock Screen sizes (iPhone), including a single line above the clock.
+Tapping either opens the app.
+The list file lives in the App Group container (`group.com.andyaiken.tasks`) so the widget can read it; the app moves an older file there on first launch and asks the widget to refresh after every change.
+Urgency only changes at 04:00, so each timeline plans a week of days ahead.
+The widgets are read-only, and tapping one opens the app — decided.
+(Ticking from the widget was considered: a tick made there runs in the widget's process, which can't run sync, so it would need the app to pick up and upload such ticks later.
+Not worth it while a tap gets to the app.)

 Keep the domain logic (scheduling, urgency, log interpretation, labels) free of CloudKit types, in its own Swift package (`TasksCore`).
 It's the easiest part to test in isolation, and the part with the most edge cases (§12.2).

 **Persistence: CKSyncEngine over a plain local store.** SwiftData's CloudKit integration covers the private database only.
 NSPersistentCloudKitContainer supports the shared database but still leaves sharing to CKShare and the CloudKit operations API directly.
 The routes considered: